andersongomesu/ACE-dump/index.md

 </span>

 - A: Create an instance template for the instances.
 Set the “Automatic Restart” to on.
 Set the “On-host maintenance” to Migrate VM instance.
-Add the instance template to an instance group
+Add the instance template to an instance group.
 - B: Create an instance template for the instances.
 Set “Automatic Restart” to off.
 Set “On-host maintenance” to Terminate VM instances.
 Add the instance template to an instance group.
 - C: Create an instance group for the instances.
 Set the “Autohealing” health check to healthy (HTTP).
 - D: Create an instance group for the instance.
 Verify that the “Advanced creation options” setting for “do not retry machine creation” is set to off.